-The Hanfeizi 韓非子 "Master Han Fei", originally called Hanzi 韓子 "Master Han" (the title was later changed to avoid confusion with the Tang period 唐 (618-907) writer and politician Han Yu 韓愈), is the largest and most important of the treatises of the legalist school (fajia 法家) of ancient China.
-It was written by Han Fei 韓非, philosopher and politician of the Warring States period 戰國 (5th cent.-221 BCE).
+Hanfeizi 韓非子 "Master Han Fei", originally called Hanzi 韓子 "Master Han" (the title was later changed to avoid confusion with the Tang-period 唐 (618-907) writer and politician Han Yu 韓愈), is the largest and most important of the treatises of the legalist school (fajia 法家) of ancient China.
+It was written by Han Fei 韓非 (c.
+281-233), philosopher and politician of the Warring States period 戰國 (5th cent.-221 BCE).

-The Hanfeizi is a collection of different chapters attributed to Han Fei.
-In fact a lot of chapters are older and were only revised and collected by Han Fei.
+The Hanfeizi is a collection of different chapters authorship of which is attributed to Han Fei.
+In fact, many chapters are older and were only revised and collected by Han Fei.
 The chapters he had definitely compiled by himself are Gufen 孤憤 (11), Wudu 五蠹 (49), the Neichu 內儲 and Waichu 外儲 chapters (30-35), the Shuolin 說林 chapters (22-23), and Shuonan 說難 (12).
-The Former Han period 前漢 (206 BC-8 CE) scholar Liu Xiang 劉向, who rearranged a lot of Warring States period writings, included some additional writings, like Chu jian Qin 初見秦 (1), Youdu 有度 (6), and Cun Han 存韓 (2), and created the transmitted version of the Hanfeizi in 55 chapters.
+The Former Han-period 前漢 (206 BC-8 CE) scholar Liu Xiang 劉向 (79-8 or 77-6 BCE), who rearranged many Warring States-period writings, included some additional writings, like Chu jian Qin 初見秦 (1), Youdu 有度 (6), and Cun Han 存韓 (2), and created the transmitted version of the Hanfeizi in 55 chapters.

-In his book, Han Fei exihibits a kind of "summa legista" (Ralf Moritz, Die Philosophie im alten China), in which he assembles the main arguments of his legalist precursors: Written law and regulations (fa 法), the art of ruling by use of competent advisors (shu 術), and the undisputed authority of the ruler (shi 勢) are the three instruments of a strong state.
-To make his ministers obedient and loyal, reward and punishment are the most important tools of the ruler.
+In his book, Han Fei exhibits a kind of "summa legista" (Moritz 1990), in which he assembles the main arguments of his legalist precursors: Written law and regulations (fa 法), the art of ruling by use of competent advisors (shu 術), and the undisputed authority of the ruler (shi 勢) are the three instruments of a strong state.
+To make his ministers obedient and loyal, reward and punishment were the most important tools of the ruler.
 Kindheartedness (ren 仁) and righteousness (yi 義), the highly emphasized moral virtues by the Confucians, are of no value for Han Fei.
-The ruler has to look for it that all his ministers and the state officials act according to the rules prescribed for the office they are acting in.
-The congruence of designation (ming 名) and reality (shi 實) is the paramount basis on which an empire can exist on.
-Only if the real shape and the law are consistent (xing ming can tong 形名參同), rewards and punishment can be properly applied.
-For this reasons, order and fulfilment have permanently to be checked (can yan 參驗).
+The ruler had to see to it that all his ministers and state officials acted according to the rules prescribed for the office they were entrusted with.
+The congruence of designation (ming 名) and reality (shi 實) was the paramount basis on which an empire could exist on.
+Only if the real shape and the law were consistent (xing ming can tong 形名參同), rewards and punishment could be properly applied.
+For these reasons, orders and their right and efficient exection had permanently to be checked (can yan 參驗).

 The style of the book Hanfeizi is very enthralling by the extensive use of parables and stories from the past to demonstrate what the author wants to say.
-This is expecially true for the chapters Shuolin 說林, Nei chushuo 内儲說 and Wai chushuo 外儲說.
-A very famous story is the origin of the Chinese word for "contradiction" (maodun 矛盾 "spear and shield"), telling of a man selling weapons and at the same time praising his shield as impenetrabe by any spear, and his spears as able to penetrate the strongest shield.
-Han Fei wants to demonstrate that a lot of things have two strengths or characteristics contradicting each other.
-It is therefore important to analyze carefully which of the two is the most beneficial.
-This is all the more important because all things are subject to change over time.
-Yet all changes can be predicted if the whole structure is permanently and carefully observed, so that eventual dangers can be fended off.
+This is especially true for the chapters Shuolin 說林, Nei chushuo 内儲說 and Wai chushuo 外儲說.
+A very famous story is the origin of the Chinese word for "contradiction" (maodun 矛盾 "spear and shield"), telling of a man who sold weapons, at the same time praising his shields as impenetrable, and his spears as able to penetrate the strongest shield.
+Han Fei wants to demonstrate with this parable that many things had two characteristics contradicting each other.
+It was therefore important to analyze carefully which of the two was the most beneficial.
+This was all the more important because all things were subject to change over time.
+Yet all changes could be predicted if the whole structure was permanently and carefully observed, so that eventual dangers could be fended off.

 The greatest part of these semi-historiographical stories is not recorded in any other books or has not been preserved.
 Han Fei quotes lost sources from the Shangshu 尚書, Lu Chunqiu 魯春秋, Jicheng 晉乘, Chu taowu 楚檮杌 and Qinji 秦紀.
 In his argumentation, Han Fei first exhibits his predication, then demonstrates the matter with examples, and then draws the logical conclusion.
 His argumentation is very clear and easy to follow.